Bootstrap percolation on the Hamming torus: Statement of results

 \begin{remark} The above results are all asymptotic statements in $n$.
-One natural question is whether we can obtain non-asymptotic bounds on the critical parameters.
+One natural question is whether we can obtain nonasymptotic bounds on the critical parameters.
 Our arguments do in fact produce bounds on the critical probability for specific values of $n$.
 Keeping track of (or even stating) these bounds is quite challenging and we have made no attempt to optimize them.
 Different results kick in at different values of $n$, but all of them work if $n$ is at least roughly $e^{\threshold^{3/2}}$. \end{remark}

 The rest of the paper is organized as follows.
-In Section \ref{2d} we prove the two-dimensional Theorem \ref{2d-thm}.
-In Section \ref{3d-upper} we give a necessary condition for a plane to become open when $d=3$ and in Section \ref{suffforplanes} we give a sufficient condition for this event for arbitrary $d$.
+In Section~\ref{2d}, we prove the two-dimensional Theorem~\ref{2d-thm}.
+In Section~\ref{3d-upper}, we give a necessary condition for a plane to become open when $d=3$ and in Section~\ref{suffforplanes} we give a sufficient condition for this event for arbitrary $d$.
 Section~\ref{suffforplanes} also features the resulting upper and lower bounds for critical exponents in three dimensions and the proof for the upper bound in Theorem~\ref{epl}.
-Section \ref{3d-precise} features the proof of Theorem \ref{3d-spanning-thm}, although some details are deferred to Appendix \ref{ap:poisson}.
-In Section \ref{lines} we study when a line is likely to become open and establish Theorem \ref{la liga}.
-In Section \ref{nessforplanes} we provide a lower bound on the value of $p$ that makes it likely that a plane becomes open; this, together with results in Section \ref{suffforplanes}, will conclude the proof of Theorem \ref{epl}.
-We conclude with a short list of open questions in Section \ref{open}.
+Section~\ref{3d-precise} features the proof of Theorem~\ref{3d-spanning-thm}, which is, like that of Theorem~\ref{2d-thm}, based on Poisson convergence.
+While the two-dimensional case requires nothing more than Poisson approximation to the binomial, our proof of this three-dimensional result hinges on much more intricate coupling methods introduced in \cite{poissonbook}.
+As some events in question are not positively related, the required couplings need to be explicitly constructed; the details of this construction are deferred to the \hyperref[ap:poisson]{Appendix}.
+In Section~\ref{lines}, we study when a line is likely to become open and establish Theorem~\ref{la liga}.
+In Section~\ref{nessforplanes}, we provide a lower bound on the value of $p$ that makes it likely that a plane becomes open; this, together with results in Section~\ref{suffforplanes}, will complete the proof of Theorem~\ref{epl}.
+We conclude with a short list of open questions in Section~\ref{open}.